All Products

 Note

-4. Execute the EXPLAIN statement to check whether the database uses the hypothetical index when statements are executed.
-Example:
+4. Run an EXPLAIN ANALYZE statement to determine whether the database uses the hypothetical index during actual execution.
+For example:

 EXPLAIN ANALYZE SELECT val FROM hypo WHERE id = 1;